Friday, December 2, 2016

 Ebert ended his review by noting, “Note: After seeing "A Bug's Life," you might want to rent that French documentary "Microcosmos," which uses enormously magnified images to show us the insect kingdom.
 There's a whole other world down there.
 Be careful where you step.”

 I really liked this movie, but not as much as the other Pixar movies.
 I don’t think it’s bad in anyway, but I probably thought either this or the first “Toy Story” is the last on my Pixar list, but I cannot say.
 However, that does not mean that I hated this movie or the first “Toy Story” in anyway.
 I already said that “Toy Story” is one of my favorite Pixar movies, and I wasn’t lying.
-This movie may not be on my favorites list, but I think it’s a great film for kids to watch.
+This movie may not be on my favorites list, as I believe this is last on my Pixar list, but I think it’s a great film for kids to watch.
+My brother pointed out that this film copies Akira Kurosawa's "Seven Samurai."
+I remember seeing this movie on a coach bus when I was going to a field trip in the fourth grade.
 If you have children or want to see a Pixar movie, definitely do not skip this one.
 You need to see this because it’s a really good one.

 This month will be different than the last two years because I will not be uploading a review every day.
 The weekends will not have reviews, so wait until next Monday for the next review in “Disney Pixar’s Month.”